Mental Health – Find the Root Cause

 Discussing a persons digestive health can offer firm clues, while following up with comprehensive stool testing is another way to get more information to target treatment.
 SIBO (Small Intestinal Bacterial Overgrowth) is quite common, and can cause depression, anxiety, panic, mood swings, and many other health issues.
 This can be due to poor bile acid production, and often ties into poor methylation.
 There are a large number of studies identifying the role of the gut microbiome in mental health.

 Various toxins have a large impact on the creation of neurotransmitters in the body.
 Round Up exposure for example, interferes with the shikimate pathway, which blocks the synthesis of tyrosine and tryptophan.
 These are needed for dopamine and serotonin production.
 Mercury exposure from amalgam fillings can increase brain excitation, deplete antioxidant production, interrupt methylation, reduce biopterin production (which creates neurotransmitters), and greatly reduces zinc, which is also needed for serotonin synthesis.

 Toxins are all around us; in plastics, cosmetics, food we eat, air we breathe, gadgets we buy, and even in the atmosphere we exist in.
 Some people are more prone to the harmful effects of these than others.
 But we have ever improving tests which we can now use to identify toxic loads, so we know what we’re dealing with.

 Assessing Mental Health

 In this modern era, we have excellent tests that really hone in on a persons biochemistry, which can prevent trial and error and unnecessary guesswork.
-The Mental Health “Smooth Your Mood” Program uses these investigation strategies to analyse the common causes of your mental health issue.
+These investigation strategies analyse the common causes of your mental health issue as mentioned above.
 This approach will identify the true cause of the dysbalance.